When you think of fitness during pregnancy or postpartum, what do you think of?

-If you’re looking for guidance in navigating your exercise during pregnancy, I offer 1:1 coaching and consultations.
+If you’re looking for guidance in navigating your exercise during pregnancy, I offer one-on-one personal training and consultations.
 Please send me a message to set up a free Meet and Greet to discuss your goals and how I can help you achieve them!

 Harness control of your pelvic floor and feel stronger in your workouts.
 Download a FREE copy of The No B.S.
 Guide to a Stronger, Drier Pregnancy and Postpartum.

 My mission is to make sure that having a baby is not a reason why you can’t do all the things.

 Laura Jawad holds a PhD and a personal training certification (NASM).
 She’s a proud Certified Prenatal & Postnatal Coach and Pregnancy & Postpartum Athleticism Coach.
 You can check out the rest of her alphabet soup here.